Are you searching for gluten-free date cinnamon biscuit recipes? If yes, then you have come to the right place.

 Gluten-free biscuits are delicious, and easy to make too.
 They are also very nutritious and good for your health.

-The word biscuit comes from the French word “biskuit”, which translates as twice-cooked bread.
+But did you know that the word biscuit comes from the French word “biskuit”, which translates as twice-cooked bread?

 So if you want to make your own gluten-free biscuits, this article has everything you need to get started.